Where to See Manatees in Florida’s Gulf Coast

 Manatee Viewing Center, Apollo Beach

-Power plants and manatees can be a perfect match at the Manatee Viewing Center at Tampa Electric (TECO) in Apollo Beach is no exception.
+Power plants and manatees can be a perfect match and the Manatee Viewing Center at Tampa Electric (TECO) in Apollo Beach is no exception.
 TECO’s Big Bend Power Station discharges warm weather which makes it ideal manatee habitat.
 I mean, who doesn’t love a good soak in warm water?
 The Manatee Viewing Center is open Nov.
 1 – April 15 and offers free access for visitors to learn about and view the sea cows.
 Other wildlife I have seen include eagle rays, tarpon, bonnethead sharks, little green herons and brown pelicans.
 Although parking has been expanded over the last few years, it’s still limited.
 A manatee webcam is available for viewing in the comfort of your home.

 Manatee Viewing Center